NHL Buzz: Scheifele to return for Jets against Penguins | NHL.com

 Mark Scheifele will return for the Jets when they visit the Pittsburgh Penguins on Tuesday (7 p.m.
 ET; SN-PIT, TSN3).

-The forward has missed the past six games with a lower-body injury he sustained in a 2-1 win against the Chicago Blackhawks on Jan 11.
+The forward has missed six games with a lower-body injury sustained in a 2-1 win against the Chicago Blackhawks on Jan 11.
 He leads Winnipeg with 42 points and is tied for third on the team in goals (14) with Cole Perfetti.

 "All good now," Scheifele said after practice Sunday.
 "The (All-Star) break came at a good time, so it was nice to get some rest and be ready to rock come Tuesday."